 At over 300 days of sunshine and warmth, you will have to get used to pool parties on Halloween (and maybe even Thanksgiving).
 And, you will find yourself taking full advantage of the wonderful weather as you explore some of the best hiking in the United States.
 Climb up the tallest mountain in Las Vegas, Frenchman Mountain.
 Or, go on the Calico Tanks Hike where you can cool off in some lovely pristine waters at the end of it.

 And, as an added bonus, rent in Las Vegas isn’t nearly as high as what you might expect.
-The average rent for a one bedroom apartment is a little over $1,000 a month.
-Not bad when you compare it to places like Los Angeles, San Francisco and New York City.
+The average rent for a one-bedroom apartment is a little over $1,000 a month.
+Not bad when you compare it to places like Los Angeles, San Francisco, and New York City.

 The bottom line is that Nevada is one excellent state.
 No, it’s not for everyone, obviously.
-But, if you’re looking for year-round sunshine, some of the most beautiful landscape on planet Earth, a very reasonable cost of living and the chance to be a part of an ever-growing startup scene… then Nevada is 100% the right state for you.
+But, if you’re looking for year-round sunshine, some of the most beautiful landscapes on planet Earth, a very reasonable cost of living and the chance to be a part of an ever-growing startup scene… then Nevada is 100% the right state for you.

 If this article has gotten you in the moving spirit, be sure to give us a call so we can make your moving experience easy and breezy.
 We coordinate local and long-distance moving services in Nevada and we would love to help!